yogurtandjam/fullstack-takehome-2/README.md

 In this takehome assignment, you will be tasked with creating a frontend application that allows users to add emoji reactions to a TradingView chart by dragging and dropping emojis from a sidebar onto the chart.
 These reactions will be stored in a backend state and displayed on the corresponding candlesticks.

 ### Objective

 1. Recreate the following [Figma design](https://www.figma.com/design/Y0xGAiudDKFthVWTLnyWCT/Frontend-Takehome-Assignment?node-id=0-1&t=hmfOm6qYW2aRQwdN-1).
-Don't woryy about the functionality of the components; we are mostly looking at the UI!
+Don't worry about the functionality of the components; we are mostly looking at the UI.

 2. Enable users to add their live reactions to the candlestick chart.
 The user should be able to add emoji reactions by dragging and dropping emojis from a sidebar onto the chart.